kat-lego/kat-lego.github.io/content/post/$3-acc-laptime-tracker.md

 ```go
 func ReadSharedMemoryStruct[T any](name string) (*T, error)
 ```
-2. Load windows kernel dll to get access to `OpenFileMappingW` and `MapViewOfFile` from the windows api
+2. Load Windows kernel dll to get access to `OpenFileMappingW` and `MapViewOfFile` from the windows api

 3. Use Open the shared memory file exposed by the game (via Windows' `CreateFileMappingW` )
 4. Map the data to the go process (via Windows `MapViewOfFile`)
 5. Cast the raw byte slice to a struct using `unsafe`.

-All in all the program looks like so
+All in all the program looks as follows

 ```go
 func ReadSharedMemoryStruct[T any](name string) (*T, error) {
 	namePtr, err := syscall.UTF16PtrFromString(name)